jsummers/bmpsuite/readme.txt

 These are clearly invalid or unreasonable.
 Make sure your program doesn't crash when reading them.

+The "x" directory contains files in formats related to BMP, that you might not consider to truly be in "BMP format".

 The individual BMP files are described in the html/bmpsuite.html file.

 The generation utility is written in C, and is contained in the bmpsuite.c